Q: Who is eligible to apply for this program?

 Q: How many women are accepted into the program?

-A: Up to eight projects are accepted each year.
+A: Up to eight women are accepted each year with two alternates.

 Q: Can I just submit my screenplay for consideration?